These Keto meatballs with mushroom sauce are crazy good and are so simple to make for the keto-lifestyle!

 Keep it light during the evening and serve the keto meatballs with a salad or add it to some zucchini spiral noodles (a.k.a zoodles) for a "spaghetti" dinner that will give your taste buds a true treat.
 Your kids are sure to love this.

-The main thing to keep in mind when preparing this dish is that you are cooking with a combination of pork and beef.
-There should be a good amount of fat content between those two types of meat that your meatballs shouldn't be dried out or hard to chew (soft but sturdy meatballs are the best!)
+These meatballs are made with a combination of pork and beef.
+There should be a good amount of fat content between those two types of meat that your meatballs shouldn’t be dried out or hard to chew (soft but sturdy meatballs are the best!)

 When you're cooking up the meatballs, remember to make certain that you're cooking them thoroughly!
 Always cut one in half to check 100% they are cooked in the centre.